Unlimited recordings + one hardcover book: All for $99

 Myth 2: “It’s easy for everyone to use.”

-Reality: Storyworth’s promise is simplicity, and for some, that’s true.
-A tech-comfortable parent or grandparent may find replying to weekly emails straightforward, and the instructions are not complicated.
+Reality: Storyworth’s promise of simplicity holds true for some users.
+A tech-comfortable parent or grandparent may find responding to weekly emails straightforward, and the instructions are clear.

 Myth 3: “The finished book looks personalized.”

-For some, the end product looks elegant and simple.
-For others, it feels too plain, especially when the memories being captured are anything but.
+For some, the final book’s simplicity feels elegant.
+For others, it feels impersonal, especially when the memories being preserved are colorful, dynamic, and deeply personal.

 Myth 4: “You’ll get a full family history.”

-Reality: Storyworth’s structure is designed around 52 prompts — one for each week of the year.
-This ensures consistency, but it doesn’t guarantee a complete family history.
+Reality: Storyworth’s structure is based on 52 weekly prompts, one for each week of the year.
+This format promotes consistency but not completeness.

-If a storyteller skips questions or gives short replies, the final book can feel incomplete.
-The prompts are helpful for sparking reflection, but they aren’t designed to cover every chapter of a person’s life in detail.
-Families expecting a comprehensive memoir may be surprised by how much gets left out.
+If a storyteller skips questions or provides short answers, the final book can feel fragmented.
+The prompts are helpful for sparking reflection, but they are not designed to capture every stage or story from a person’s life.
+Families expecting a comprehensive memoir may discover that large chapters of history are left out.

-In practice, the final book reflects what the storyteller chooses to share — and what they have the patience to write or dictate.
-It’s meaningful, but not always as thorough as buyers assume.
+In the end, the book reflects whatever the storyteller chooses to share — and how much time they are willing to invest.
+It is meaningful, but not always as detailed as buyers might expect.

 Myth 5: “One subscription covers everyone.”

-Reality: Storyworth’s $99 subscription includes one storyteller and one printed book.
-This works if you want to capture a single person’s stories.
-But if multiple relatives want to contribute, you’ll need additional subscriptions.
+Reality: A Storyworth subscription costs $99 and includes one storyteller and one printed book.
+This setup works well for families who want to focus on a single person’s life story.

-For larger families, this can be a sticking point — the memories are shared, but the keepsakes are not as accessible without extra spending.
+What begins as an affordable gift can become expensive once you consider printing additional books for the whole family.
+The memories are shared, but the keepsakes are not as widely accessible without extra spending.

 Who Storyworth Works Best For